Chalmette in St. Bernard Parish, Louisiana — The American South (West South Central)

 Topics and series.
 This historical marker and monument is listed in this topic list: War of 1812.
 In addition, it is included in the Battlefield Trails - War of 1812, the Former U.S. Presidents: #07 Andrew Jackson, and the United States Daughters of 1812, National Society series lists.
 A significant historical date for this entry is January 8, 1868.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Chalmette Monument (a few steps from this marker); U.S. Artillery (a few steps from this marker); Louisiana Militia (a few steps from this marker); Mississippi Militia (a few steps from this marker); U.S. Navy (a few steps from this marker); Kentucky Militia (a few steps from this marker); U.S. Marines (a few steps from this marker); Tennessee Militia (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: A different marker also named The Chalmette Monument (here, next to this marker); a different marker also named Chalmette Monument (a few steps from this marker); U.S. Artillery (a few steps from this marker); Louisiana Militia (a few steps from this marker); Mississippi Militia (a few steps from this marker); U.S. Navy (a few steps from this marker); Kentucky Militia (a few steps from this marker); U.S. Marines (a few steps from this marker).
 Touch for a list and map of all markers in Chalmette.

 Related markers.
 Click here for a list of markers that are related to this marker.
 The Chalmette Battlefield by Markers